-Worries grow about Indonesian sub’s crew as oxygen dwindles
+Frantic search for missing Indonesian sub as air dwindles

 In 2000, the Russian nuclear submarine Kursk suffered internal explosions and sank during maneuvers in the Barents Sea.
 Most of its 118 crew died instantly, but 23 men fled to a rear compartment before they later died, mainly of suffocation.
 In November 2017, an Argentine submarine went missing with 44 crew members in the South Atlantic, almost a year before its wreckage was found at a depth of 800 meters (2,625 feet).

-But in 2005, seven men aboard a Russian mini-sub were rescued nearly three days after their vessel became snagged by fishing nets and cables in the Pacific Ocean.
+But in 2005, seven men aboard a Russian mini-sub were rescued nearly three days after their vessel was snagged by fishing nets and cables in the Pacific Ocean.
 They had only six hours of oxygen left before reaching the surface.

 The German-built diesel-powered KRI Nanggala 402 has been in service in Indonesia since 1981 and was carrying 49 crew members and three gunners as well as its commander, the Indonesian Defense Ministry said.